jnalepka/grenton-to-homeassistant/README.md

 </a>

+<br>Watch the video how to use this integration: https://www.youtube.com/watch?v=uhjFG1vz1Ro

 # Installation

 If you're using [HACS](https://hacs.xyz/), is to the easiest way is to install Grenton Objects through it.
 The integration is still awaiting approval, but in the meantime, you can add it by going to HACS -> (menu) Custom repositories and pasting https://github.com/jnalepka/grenton-to-homeassistant (Type: Integration).